SeldonIO/seldon-core/docs/source/contents/getting-started/kubernetes-installation/security/azure-event-hub-sasl.md

 - First check Confluent Cloud [documentation](https://docs.confluent.io/cloud/current/overview.html).

-- Set the kafka config map debug setting to “all”.
+- Set the kafka config map debug setting to `all`.
 For Helm install you can set `kafka.debug=all`.

 - Verify that you did not hit quotas for topics or partitions in your Event Hub namespace